RandomSeeded/BotAnnouncer/README.md

 ## Usage:

+**For local checking:**
 1. npm install
+2. (Optional) Edit settings.js if you want
+3. Run "node viewbotDetector.js"

+**With IRC module enabled:**

+1. npm install
 2. Rename ircConfig.example.js to ircConfig.js, and complete with your username and Twitch oauth key
-3. Edit settings.js if you feel like it
+3. (Optional) Edit settings.js
-4. Run node viewbotDetector.js
+4. Run "node viewbotDetector.js --irc" or "node viewbotDetector.js -i"

 ## Things to be done in the future: